yp87/leaf2mqtt/README.md

 This works for my UK-based 2020 LEAF 40kWh car, and *should* work for any European LEAF that uses the NissanConnect app.
 Please ensure you have installed the app and can communicate with the car before proceeding with this.

+This **will not** work for older "original-shape" LEAFs.
+Don't waste any time trying.

 You must have a working MQTT server on your LAN that is not password-protected.
 The container uses `mosquitto` for publishing its data.
 I use this for interfacing with Home Assistant (running on a Synology NAS, hence the Docker container approach) via MQTT sensors: see `leaf.yaml` for examples.

 You must also have a working Docker installation, and be comfortable building images and running them as containers.